Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Circuit Board Edition/ReadMe.md

   - Shock on shield
   - Corrosive on armor
 - Elemental splash damage boosted by grenade
-- Shot a double SEAPP for the cost of 2 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+- Shot one SEAPP for the cost of 2 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).

 Not clear? ...
 Well, perhaps it will be more easy to compare the difference in a table: